Pose Priors from Language Models: Experiments

-\para{Baselines} We compare our estimated poses to the following: \begin{itemize} \item \textbf{BEV~\cite{sun2022putting}} Multi-person 3D pose estimation method.
-Uses relative depth to reason about the spatial placement of individuals in the scene.
-We use BEV to initialize our method and other baselines. \item \textbf{Heuristic} A contact heuristic which includes the auxiliary losses in Section~\ref{sec:optimization} as well as a term that minimizes the minimum distance between the two meshes.
-This heuristic was introduced by~\cite{muller2023generative}, and we use their hyperparameters for this heuristic.
-Please note, this baseline is used as the default when the number of empty constraint sets is at least the threshold $t$. \item \textbf{BUDDI~\cite{muller2023generative}} A method using a learned diffusion prior, which was trained on pairs of interacting people, to constrain the optimization.
+\para{Baselines} We compare our estimated poses to the following: \begin{itemize} \item \textbf{BEV~\citep{sun2022putting}} Multi-person 3D pose estimation method.
+Uses relative depth to reason about spatial placement of individuals in the scene. \methodname, Heuristic, and BUDDI use BEV to initialize pose estimates. \item \textbf{Heuristic} A contact heuristic which includes the auxiliary losses in Section~\ref{sec:optimization} as well as a term that minimizes the minimum distance between the two meshes.
+Introduced by~\citep{muller2023generative}.
+We use their hyperparameters for this heuristic.
+This baseline is also used as the backoff method for \methodname when the number of empty constraint sets is at least the threshold $t$ or when the optimization diverges. \item \textbf{BUDDI~\citep{muller2023generative}} This method uses a learned diffusion prior to constrain the optimization.
 We stress that BUDDI requires a large amount of annotated training data on pairs of interacting bodies, which is not used in our method. \end{itemize}